Nehonix-Team/ret-compiler/README.md

 import { Interface } from 'fortify-schema';              // Core only
 import { Interface, Make } from 'fortify-schema';       // + Union types
 import { Interface, Make, Mod } from 'fortify-schema';  // + Transformations

+// Advanced extensions (tree-shakable) import {
+    Smart, When, Live, Docs,
+    Extensions, Quick,
+    TypeScriptGenerator
+} from 'fortify-schema';

+// Individual extension imports for minimal bundle size import { Smart } from 'fortify-schema';                  // Smart inference only import { When } from 'fortify-schema';                   // Conditional validation only import { Live } from 'fortify-schema';                   // Real-time validation only import { Docs } from 'fortify-schema';                   // Documentation generation only
 ```

 ---